 8. Penguin and Camel Encounters

 This is a bit of a sore spot for me… because I didn’t know about this until we got there, and didn’t get to play with the penguins because it was sold out.
 Now I understand that penguins are better off in their natural habitat, etc…. but as a person who is totally obsessed with penguins, I would have loved to be able to interact with them up close.
-The snow penguins at Ski Dubai is located in the Mall of the Emirates and it might be overpriced for what it is but at the end of the day it’s still pretty damn awesome.
+The snow penguins at Ski Dubai are located in the Mall of the Emirates and it might be overpriced for what it is but at the end of the day, it’s still pretty damn awesome.

-We did end up riding camels in the desert which is a must do in Dubai.
+We did end up riding camels in the desert which is a must-do in Dubai.
 Camels are just cool.
 Nothing more to add there…

 9. A foodie’s paradise

 Dubai is home to incredible middle eastern cuisine, but the caveat is that you can literally find whatever your heart desires.
-Every cuisine, and virtually every chain restaurant from around the world is represented in Dubai.
+Every cuisine and virtually every chain restaurant from around the world is represented in Dubai.
 Craving frozen yogurt with a gazillion toppings?
 Laduree macaroons?
 A giant mezze platter?
 Check!